jhpyle/docassemble/_docs/installation.md

 source /usr/share/docassemble/local/bin/activate
 {% endhighlight %}

+Or, if you are using [Python] 3.5, the command is:

+{% highlight bash %}
+source /usr/share/docassemble/local3.5/bin/activate
+{% endhighlight %}

 If you encounter any errors, please register an "issue" on the **docassemble** [issues page]({{ site.github.repository_url }}/issues).